radiantlogic-v8/documentation-ia-product/documentation/how-to/database/oracle/performance-investigation-oracle.md

 # Performance investigation in oracle

-In order to efficiently investigate performance issues, some information on Brainwave GRC's infrastructure and configuration is required, such as :
+In order to efficiently investigate performance issues, some information on Identity Analytics's infrastructure and configuration is required, such as :

 - The list of parameters
 - The sizing of the database (Oracle SGA and tablespaces)